This post may contain affiliate links, for more information see our disclaimer.

 That does not mean he has $110 billion sitting in his bank account.
 All of Mr. Gates’s assets subtract his liabilities equal to that figure.

-That is accounting for a large range of things like stocks, real estate, business ownership, and more.
+That is accounting for an extensive range of things like stocks, real estate, business ownership, and more.

 Why Track Your Net Worth

 By tracking your net worth, you’re able to monitor your progress.
-When you can visually see yourself make progress, it amplifies your motivation.
+When you can visually see yourself move forward, it amplifies your motivation.

-You’ll be more excited about saving money just by tracking this simple but important financial metric.
+You’ll be more excited about saving money just by tracking this simple but essential financial metric.

 How to Evaluate Your Net Worth